F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 #### Implicit deduction guides
-The vast majoritz of deduction guidedes used in CTAD are implicit.
-The ost important implicit deduction guides are:
+The vast majority of deduction guidedes used in CTAD are implicit.
+The most important implicit deduction guides are:
 - constructor deduction guides
 - copy deduction guides